 Due to security concerns, the names of some researchers working in occupied areas have been removed.

-is a filmmaker and director, and the chief director at Public Interest Journalism Lab.
-She has reported on the war in Ukraine since 2014 working in the Donbas and occupied Crimea, Russia.
+is the chief director of the Public Interest Journalism Lab.
+She has reported on the war in Ukraine since 2014 working in the Donbas, occupied Crimea, and Russia.
 Her films devoted to human rights and political prisoners have won numerous awards in Ukraine.
 She served as chief director for the independent Ukrainian media Hromadske TV, TVI; and has worked as a director for ICTV.

 is a Kharkiv-based journalist, media manager, documentary filmmaker, and media trainer.
 She is a co-founder of the Nakipelo media group and the Kharkiv Media Hub, a network division of Ukraine Media Center.

 is a filmmaker and writer based in Kyiv.
 His films have been screened at International Film Festival Rotterdam, Kurzfilmtage Oberhausen, Docudays UA, among others, and have received a number of festival awards.